 Longest book: Collins’ The Woman in White (672 pages)

 Shortest book: Rose’s Twelve Angry Men (73 pages)

 A pithy recap of each book read and reviewed here since April 15:

 4321, Paul Auster

 A master book of meta-fiction!
-Auster’s recent novel is full of what ifs and, with the help of four Archie Fergusons, tells us there’s no point in dwelling on the past (or, for that matter, on the future either).
+Auster’s recent novel is full of what ifs, and with the help of four Archie Fergusons it tells us there’s no point in dwelling on the past (or for that matter on the future, either).